harry-david-brown/JEE-Sprites/README.md

-# JEE Sprite Manipulation
+# JEE Sprite
- Using JEE RESTful API to manipulate game sprites
+ Using JEE to generate sprites.
+Sprite entities are stored and manipulated in EJB.
+Sprites are displayed in a JPanel in SpriteClientEE.